IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 1. Select Structure in the Analysis tab (3T7-M8 Keepstar is default)
 2. Switch to the Depletion tab
 3. Click **Analyze Depletion**
+4. Use the **sidebar filters** to filter by urgency level and/or category
-4. Review items sorted by priority score
+5. Review items sorted by priority score
-5. Click **Copy Restock List** to copy Critical/Warning items
+6. Click **Copy Restock List** to copy Critical/Warning items (respects current filters)
-6. Paste in Eve Online multibuy to purchase restocking quantities
+7. Paste in Eve Online multibuy to purchase restocking quantities
-7. Re-analyze periodically to track changes
+8. Re-analyze periodically to track changes

 ### Data Sources